What does the admission committee look for in an applicant?

 Undergraduate applicants are strongly recommended to complete the equivalent to USC's General Education requirements (see the Office of Admission Website).
 You may take electives in whatever areas interest you.
 If you take cinema classes they may only be transferred for elective credit.

-If I do not have an undergraduate degree in film studies, may I apply to for a graduate degree in Cinematic Arts?
+If I do not have an undergraduate degree in the same field of study, may I apply for a graduate degree in Cinematic Arts?

 The school encourages applicants of all backgrounds.
-It is not a prerequisite to hold a bachelor's degree in film.
+It is not a prerequisite to hold a bachelor's degree within the cinematic arts.
 Please see the appropriate sections regarding the individual USC School of Cinematic Arts programs.

-How is the curriculum organized for Cinematic Arts students?
+How is the Undergraduate curriculum organized for Cinematic Arts students?

 The curriculum varies according to program, but is generally broken down as follows:

-Production students use their first three semesters to complete their General Education (GE) and Critical Studies requirements.
-Beginning the second semester sophomore year, they commence the production sequence: three sets of courses that concentrate intensively on writing, producing, and editing short films.
+BFA Production students use their first three semesters to complete their General Education (GE) and Critical Studies requirements.
+Beginning the first semester sophomore year, they commence the production sequence: four sets of courses that concentrate intensively on writing, producing, and editing short films.
+Students transferring to the BA program in Production will begin the Production sequence in their first semester.

 Critical Studies students are free to begin work on their division requirements when they begin the freshman year.
 Students usually begin by taking CTCS 190: Introduction to Cinema, concurrently with their GE requirements.
-These students also must complete a set of production courses, which is normally done in the first semester of their junior year.
+These students also must complete a production course, CTPR 290, which is normally taken in the Spring semester of either Sophomore or Junior year.

 Writing students have a rigorous schedule that immediately begins with screenwriting courses while completing the GE requirements.
 These students must also take CTPR 290 during their junior year.